SEFSC/FATES-ATI-FrameXtraction/README.md

     4. This section of ```docker-compose.yml``` maps local directories to independent directories inside the container.
 The container will only be able to see the contents of local directories mounted here.
 If you run into "file not found" errors, look here first.

  3. Open a Command Prompt (Windows) or Terminal (Mac) and navigate to the directory containing the container files.
- 5. Launch Docker Desktop, which must be running in order for the next commands to work.
+ 5. Launch Docker or Docker Desktop, which must be running in order for the next commands to work.
  5. Build the Docker container:
     ```shell
     docker-compose build
     ```
  6. To execute, run
     ```shell
-    docker-compose run framextract -f databaseFilename.ext
+    docker-compose run framextract -f dataFilename.ext
     ```
-    where ```databaseFilename.ext``` is the name of the annotations database file.
+    where ```dataFilename.ext``` is the name of the annotations database file.
 (Do not pass the full directory chain; just the file name.)
 Additional options are described below.

 ### Method 2: As a stand-alone Python script
 1. [Clone this GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 Alternatively, download the script file ```frameXtract.py``` and the package dpendency file ```requirements.txt``` from the repository.